fbpic/fbpic/docs/source/how_to_run.rst

 - Standard simulation of laser-wakefield acceleration: :download:`lwfa_script.py <example_input/lwfa_script.py>`
 - Boosted-frame simulation of laser-wakefield acceleration: :download:`boosted_frame_script.py <example_input/boosted_frame_script.py>`

+(See the section :doc:`advanced/boosted_frame` for more information on the above script.)

 The different FBPIC objects that are used in the simulation scripts are defined in the section :doc:`api_reference/api_reference`.